Selene (comics): Necrosha

 One week before the event of Necrosha, Selene has the recently resurrected Destiny brought before her where she asks what her future holds.

 Selene returns to the place of her birth in central Europe, accompanied by a new Inner Circle, consisting of Blink, Senyaka, Mortis, Wither, and Eli Bard.
 She sets her plan into motion of becoming a goddess with the Inner Circle; they go to the New York branch of the Hellfire Club, where they slaughter everyone present.
 Selene then targets others who she feels have obstructed, or otherwise failed, her in her quest for divinity, namely Shaw, Pierce, Frost (against whom she especially holds a grudge because of Frost's use of the "Black Queen" codename when working for the Dark X-Men), the X-Men, and Magma.
 Caliban and Thunderbird then lead her to the ruins of Genosha which are dubbed "Necrosha" by Selene and swears that her journey will end here.
-While most of the resurrected mutants attack the X-Men and Utopia, Selene is seen with Bard resurrecting the massacred residents of Genosha, with Cerebro detecting the rise of mutant numbers in millions (the first life-signs detected by Bastion's computers include Spoor, Katu, Unus, REM-RAM, Static, and Barnacle).
-There is a major problem though: a lot of the deceased have been depowered, despite having been killed BEFORE M-day.
+While most of the resurrected mutants attack the X-Men and Utopia, Selene is seen with Bard resurrecting the massacred residents of Genosha, with Cerebro detecting the rise of mutant numbers in millions (the first life-signs detected by Bastion's computers include Spoor, Katu, Unus the Untouchable, REM-RAM, Static, and Barnacle).
+However, many of the resurrected mutants lack powers despite having been killed before M-Day.
 Wither and Mortis explain what happened and the Coven begins to set up base at Necrosha.
-It turns out that Selene can't do the ritual yet, because Bard lost the knife that was required to do it.
+It turns out that Selene can not do the ritual yet, because Bard lost the knife that was required to do it.
 She then dispatches her crew and they end up taking the knife back, capturing Warpath in the process.
 Once Bard gives Selene the knife and proclaims eternal love for her, Selene stabs Eli, killing the latter (much to Wither's delight).
 Warpath is eventually rescued by the Vanisher but Selene absorbs the many souls around her, turning light blue and growing in size.
 She finally becomes the goddess she had sought to be for so long.
 Turning to her followers, she commands them to get her more souls.
-Warpath was able to destroy Selene by plunging his dagger into her chest, after teaching X-Force the Ghost Dance, a ritual meant to kill evil spirits such as Selene.
+Warpath destroys Selene by plunging his dagger into her chest, after teaching X-Force the Ghost Dance, a ritual meant to kill evil spirits such as Selene.
 Shocked that her moment of godhood was taken away so quickly, Selene explodes into rays of light.

 Sometime after Selene's death, Blink attempted to resurrect the Black Queen.
-Blink was eventually stopped by Frost and a small team of X-Men (consisting of Blindfold, Pixie, Husk, Warpath) along with former Sorcerer Supreme Doctor Strange who managed successfully to purge Blink of Selene's corrupted influence.